Cardfight!! Vanguard G: Plot

 Kamui tests their teamwork through a variety of exercises, but the trio exhibits no sign of team harmony whatsoever.
 Then, Kamui has the three play against Team Trinity Dragon in a special cardfight in which each team member will switch with another after each turn.
 Throughout the fight, Chrono, Tokoha, and Shion constantly argue with each other about their playing methods.
 With excellent synergy, Trinity Dragon wins, leaving Kamui to believe that there is no hope for Chrono's team.
 Desperate to prove Kamui wrong (although he was really faking it), Chrono, Tokoha, and Shion become determined to make their unnamed team successful.
 They later name their team Team TRY3 and enter the National Tournament together.

 At the regional qualifier, Team TRY3 fights Team Demise.
 They ultimately turn out to be a very powerful team.
 Chrono wins against the first fighter of Team Demise (Sugiru Kariya).
-However, Shion and Tokoha ultimately lose in their respective cardfights.
+However, Shion and Tokoha ultimately lose in their respective card fights.
 In the aftermath of their defeat Chrono's aunt discovers Chrono's new hobby and reveals the truth behind his father, who disappeared 10 years ago because of Vanguard.
 Team TRY3 visits the United Sanctuary branch, seeking a rematch with Team Demise.
-They find that the United Sanctuary branch is turning cardfighters into people obsessed with winning by brain washing them and by forcing them to think that "weakness is a crime".
+They find that the United Sanctuary branch is turning card fighters into people obsessed with winning by brain washing them and by forcing them to think that "weakness is a crime".
 TRY3 is then challenged by the Branch Manager himself.
-Unbeknownst to Team TRY3, the Branch Manager is doing this to obtain a special unit that was used against him in a cardfight years ago.
+Unbeknownst to Team TRY3, the Branch Manager is doing this to obtain a special unit that was used against him in a card fight years ago.